saintmalik/awesome-oss-docs/README.md

 ## Twitter Open Source Documentation

 - [Pants](https://www.pantsbuild.org/docs) - Pants is a fast, scalable, user-friendly build system for codebases of all sizes.
-It's currently focused on Python and Shell, with support for other languages coming soon. `Community Owned Docs`
+It's currently focused on Python and Shell, with support for other languages coming soon.
+[Edit this on GitHub](https://github.com/pantsbuild/pants/tree/main/docs) -`Community Owned Docs`

 <a name="uber-open-source-documentation"/>